dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 ```

-OK, tests do path.
+OK, tests do pass.
 Let's try and improve them.

+I've set up [a GitHub repository](https://github.com/dmerejkowsky/django-polls) where you can follow the following steps commit by commit if you wish.

 # Step one: setup pytest